New York Like a Native

 Do remember that Brooklyn is a large place, and a tour that includes many neighborhoods can take a while.
 Also note that a look at borough highlights, such as in my Brooklyn 101 tour, does not necessarily mean those are the neighborhoods you would (or could afford to) live in.

 I recommend using public transit to get around, since that duplicates the typical experience.
 But that can make for a longer tour (say, 5+ hours) if you want to see several neighborhoods.
-So we can also take taxis.
+So we can also take taxis/Ubers.

 Sure, real estate agents may provide a version of this service, especially in a truncated area, but I can offer a broader perspective.
+Consider buying a used copy of the (out-of-date, inherently limited but still useful) guidebook Fodor's Brooklyn.

 Also, I'm not trying to sell you anything!
 So I might be able to discuss issues that might be obscured in real estate listings, such as the actual proximity to neighborhood amenities, the size of units, and the history and rent-regulated status of a building.